kpn-dsh/dsh-sdk-platform-rs/example_dsh_service/README.md

 ## Run the service on dsh

-To run the service on dsh, you can use the following command (replace tenant_name and topic_name with your own values):
+To run the service on dsh, you can use the following command (replace tenant_name, uid/gid, and topic_name with your own values):

 ```
 {